GreptimeTeam/helm-charts/CONTRIBUTING.md

 2. Bump the chart version and update chart documentation.
 3. Submit a pull request.

-In order to make testing and merging of PR easier, please submit modifications to one chart in a separate pull request.
+To simplify testing and merging, please submit changes for only one chart per pull request.

 ### Technical Requirements